jpastuszek/cli/README.md

 As with *switch* specifier the **:description => 'string'** can be used.
 Also **:cast => cast specifier** option pair can be used but the value will be an IO object and not string.

+## Contributing to CLI

+* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+* Fork the project
+* Start a feature/bugfix branch
+* Commit and push until you are happy with your contribution
+* Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright